Go home and cook instead of being in politics, BJP leader tells MP Supriya Sule

 Meanwhile, Patil’s remarks were described by the Nationalist Congress Party as misogynistic.

-Nationalist Congress Party’s state Women’s Wing President Vidya Chavan said Patil “should learn to make chapatis” to help his wife at home, PTI reported.
+NCP’s state Women’s Wing President Vidya Chavan said Patil “should learn to make chapatis” to help his wife at home, PTI reported.

-Maharashtra’s Deputy Chief Minister Ajit Pawar, who is also Supriya Sule’s cousin, said that Patil “has no right to speak that way about my sister”, NDTV reported.
+Maharashtra’s Deputy Chief Minister Ajit Pawar, who is also Sule’s cousin, said that Patil “has no right to speak that way about my sister”, NDTV reported.

 Supriya Sule’s husband, Sadanand Sule, said that Patil’s remarks were an insult to all women.